mk/clerk-px23/README.md

 In comparison, interactive programming in Smalltalk-based systems has included GUI elements since the beginning, and work to further improve programmer experience along these lines has continued in Smalltalk-based systems like [Self](https://selflanguage.org)[^Ungar87], [Pharo](https://pharo.org), [Glamorous Toolkit](https://gtoolkit.com)[^moldable-tools] and [Newspeak](https://newspeaklanguage.org) or Ampleforth[^ample-forth], which offer completely open and customizable integrated programming environments.
 Glamorous Toolkit, in particular, champions the idea of using easily constructed custom tools to improve productivity and reduce time spent on code archeology, which is also a big inspiration for what we'll present here.

+This paper contributes a description of the Clerk system, along with its background and the motivation for its construction.
+We include a number of examples of things built by users of the tool, and some discussion of the feedback that it has thus far received.

 [^moldable-tools]: [Towards Moldable Development Tools](https://doi.org/10.1145/2846680.2846684) by Andrei Chiş, Oscar Nierstrasz and Tudor Gîrba

 [^ample-forth]: [Ampleforth: A Live Literate Editor](https://blog.bracha.org/Ampleforth-Live22/out/primordialsoup.html?snapshot=Live22Submission.vfuel) by Gilad Bracha